i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/install/configure.md

 ![Login](../assets/install/first-login.png)

-On an **i-Vertix ITAM** system you will need to log into the i-Vertix Monitoring console to configure the network settings, using the following
+On an **i-Vertix ITAM** system you will need to log into the i-Vertix console to configure the various settings, using the following credentials:
-credentials:

 - User: '**admin**'